Jurong East MRT station: Details

 Jurong East station is an interchange station on the North–South (NSL) and East–West (EWL) lines.
 The station is the terminus of the NSL with the adjacent station being Bukit Batok station.
 On the EWL, the station is between the Clementi and Chinese Gardens stations.
 The official station code is NS1/EW24.
 When it opened, it had the station code of W9 before it was changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 Being part of the NSL and EWL, the station is operated by SMRT Trains.
 Jurong East station is planned to be a future interchange with the JRL located between the and stations.

 The station is located along Jurong Gateway Road near the junction with Venture Avenue.
-Surrounding landmarks of the station include Jurong East Bus Interchange, Jem, Westgate, IMM, the JTC Summit, Ng Teng Fong General Hospital, CPF Jurong Building and Jurong Regional Library, which are connected to the station via J-Walk, an elevated pedestrian network.
+Surrounding landmarks of the station include Jurong East Bus Interchange, Jem, Westgate, IMM, the JTC Summit, Ng Teng Fong General Hospital, CPF Jurong Building and Jurong Library, which are connected to the station via J-Walk, an elevated pedestrian network.
 Jurong East station is also near the Jurong Town Hall Bus Interchange.
 The station is planned to be integrated with the Jurong East Integrated Transport Hub, which will include the new offices of the Ministry of Transport and the LTA, community and civic institutions, an office tower and a bus interchange.

 Jurong East station was designed by Scott Danielson of Parsons Brinckerhoff, who took inspiration from the adjacent Jurong East Bus Interchange and designed the space-frame roof of the station – a geometric pattern of cylindrical steel tubes connected by ball joints and topped with a flat lid.
 The new platform and tracks of the JEMP were integrated into the station design.
 Jurong East is a three-level station with three island platforms and four tracks.
 When the Jurong East Integrated Transport Hub designed by Aedas is completed, a 90 m link bridge over the tracks will connect the two buildings flanking the station.
 The JRL station will have a stacked platform configuration.

 As part of SMRT's heritage-themed artwork showcase Comic Connect, the station features A Journey Through Jurong East by students from the School of the Arts.
 The mural showcases the Jurong Bird Park, Jurong Town hall, Jurong River, and the Jurong Drive-in Cinema.
 In order to create the mural, the students researched the area's history, ecology, and culture.